 - Silvertip Fir – Also known as red fir, this tree is slow growing, long-lasting after being cut, and can support lots of ornaments.

-- Nordman Fir – Needles are dark green above and silver-blue underneath, needles do not drop readily when the tree dries out.
+- Nordmann Fir – Needles are dark green above and silver-blue underneath, needles do not drop readily when the tree dries out.

 - Douglas Fir – Most common Christmas tree, medium growth rate, doesn’t last long after cut because of its thin needles.
 This is what you’ll most often find at large retail stores.